BasavarajHirur/Deployment-point/notes.md

   15. Alter the code like new credential should be add refer sesClient.js
   14. install @aws-sdk/client-ses and change code formate like instead of import -> require and so on
   15. you can run your function and verify

+  # Scheduling cron jon in nodeJs
+  1. install node-cron package
+  2. create a file in your backend folder and name it as cron.js
+  3. learn about expression in cron guru
+  4. Schedule job
+  5. Install data-fns optional to set timezone

+  For bulk email
+  1. Follow batch mechanism
+  2. que mechanism using ams SES or bee-queue npm package